danielgtiherege/QoE-Model-for-CloudGaming/README.md

 # English
 # Data collected and programs used to:
-# Machine Learning-based QoE Model for Cloud Gaming
+# A Stacking Learning-Based QoE Model for Cloud Gaming

 >This repository contains the programs created to collect data on the client machine and on the server machine and the collected data itself.
 All codes were developed